SIST EN 341:2011

 Personal fall protection equipment - Descender devices for rescue

-This European Standard specifies requirements, test methods, marking and information to be supplied by the manufacturer for descender devices, including descent lines intended solely for rescue, to be used in conjunction with other equipment, e. g. full body harnesses (EN 361), rescue harnesses (EN 1497).
-This European Standard does not specify requirements for descender devices that are used for purposes other than rescue, e.g. mountaineering, rope access and work positioning systems.
-Descender devices may be designed for the use of one or two persons simultaneously.
+This European Standard specifies requirements, test methods, marking and information to be supplied by the manufacturer for descender devices, which include descent lines (hereinafter referred to as lines), intended for rescue and to protect against falls in a rescue system, which is a personal fall protection system.
+This European Standard does not specify requirements for descender devices that are used for descending in mountaineering, rope access or work positioning systems.

 Persönliche Absturzschutzausrüstung - Abseilgeräte zum Retten